zydou/arti/doc/dev/semver_status.md

 They aren't user-facing, and will be reworked by the changelog author, so they don't go into much detail,

+If a single API changes in multiple ways that are both BREAKING and ADDED, it is sufficient to write just a BREAKING entry.

 Here is an example `semver.md` file:

 >```